-18 There's more to say on this issue; so, if you are really into this, search Google or Wikipedia for "rainbow tables."
+35 There's more to say on this issue; so, if you are really into this, ask me about "rainbow tables" in class.

 So, the ability of hash algorithms to deduplicate depends upon whether the numeric values that serve as building blocks for the data differ from file-to-file.
 Keep that firmly in mind as we consider the many forms in which the informational payload of a document may manifest.